scienmanas/CertiMailer/README.md

 - [ ] Customizing different input paramerts by giving user a list a parametrs to use, therefore customizing experince for every user.
 (Currenlty not working on it, tentative day of release: Feb-March '24) take string with comma for dictionary list.

 - [ ] Options for different text colour, font, font size.

+- [ ] auto checking for auto password